-For any conversion of the SPHG Note, if the Company is required to obtain and has not received approval from its stockholders in accordance with NASDAQ Stock Market Rule 5635 to issue 20% or more of the total shares of common stock outstanding upon conversion (including upon any mandatory conversion) of the SPHG Note prior to the relevant conversion date (or, if earlier, the 45th Scheduled trading day immediately preceding the SPHG Note Maturity Date), the Company shall deliver to the converting holder, in respect of each \$1,000 principal amount of the SPHG Note being converted, a number of shares of common stock determined by reference to the Conversion Rate, together with a cash payment, if applicable, in lieu of delivering any fractional share of common stock based on the volume weighted average price (VWAP) of its common stock on the relevant conversion date, on the third Business Day immediately following the relevant conversion date.
+For any conversion of the SPHG Note, if the Company is required to obtain and has not received approval from its stockholders in accordance with NASDAQ Stock Market Rule 5635 to issue 20% or more of the total shares of common stock outstanding upon conversion (including upon any mandatory conversion) of the SPHG Note prior to the relevant conversion date (or, if earlier, the 45th scheduled trading day immediately preceding the SPHG Note Maturity Date), the Company shall deliver to the converting holder, in respect of each \$1,000 principal amount of the SPHG Note being converted, a number of shares of common stock determined by reference to the Conversion Rate, together with a cash payment, if applicable, in lieu of delivering any fractional share of common stock based on the volume weighted average price (VWAP) of its common stock on the relevant conversion date, on the third business day immediately following the relevant conversion date.

-The Company's Board of Directors (the "Board") established a special committee (the "Special Committee"), consisting solely of independent directors not affiliated with SPHG Holdings, to review and consider a financing transaction including a transaction with SPHG Holdings.
+The Company's Board of Directors (the "Board") established a special committee (the "Special Committee"), consisting solely of independent directors not affiliated with SPHG Holdings, to review and consider a financing transaction, including a transaction with SPHG Holdings.
 The terms and conditions of the SPHG Note Transaction were determined by the Special Committee to be fair and in the best interests of the Company, and the Special Committee recommended that the Board approve the SPHG Note Transaction and the transactions contemplated thereby.
 The Board approved such transactions.
 Warren G. Lichtenstein, our Interim Chief Executive Officer and the Executive Chairman of our Board, is also the Executive Chairman of Steel Partners Holdings GP Inc. ("Steel Holdings GP"), the manager of SPHG Holdings.
 Jack L. Howard and William T. Fejes, Jr., directors of the Company, are also affiliated with Steel Holdings GP.
 Glen Kassan, a director and our Vice Chairman of the Board and former Chief Administrative Officer, is also affiliated with Steel Holdings GP.

-The Company then assessed the features of the SPHG Note and determined that the conversion features should not be bifurcated as a derivative liability, but should be accounted for under the cash conversion subsections of ASC 470.
+The Company assessed the features of the SPHG Note and determined that the conversion features should not be bifurcated as a derivative liability, but should be accounted for under the cash conversion subsections of ASC 470.

 The Company has valued the debt using similar nonconvertible debt as of the original issuance date of the SPHG Note and bifurcated the conversion option associated with the SPHG Note from the host debt instrument and recorded the conversion option of \$8.2 million in stockholders' equity.
 The initial value of the equity component, which reflected the equity conversion feature, was equal to the initial debt discount.
 The resulting debt discount on the SPHG Note is being accreted to interest expense at the effective interest rate over the estimated life of the SPHG Note.
 The equity component is included in the additional paid-in capital portion of stockholders' equity on the Company's condensed consolidated balance sheets.
-In addition, the debt issuance costs were not material.
-As of October 31, 2019, the if-converted value of the SPHG Note did not exceed the principal value of the SPHG Note.
-As of October 31, 2019, the remaining period over which the unamortized discount will be amortized is 52 months.
-As of October 31, 2019, the net carrying value of the SPHG Note was \$7.9 million and \$7.4 million, respectively.
+The debt issuance costs were not material.
+As of January 31, 2020, the if-converted value of the SPHG Note did not exceed the principal value of the SPHG Note.
+As of January 31, 2020, the remaining period over which the unamortized discount will be amortized is 49 months.
+As of January 31, 2020 and July 31, 2019, the net carrying value of the SPHG Note was \$8.3 million and \$7.4 million, respectively.

-Oc tober 31, 2019 July 31, 2019
+J January 31, 2020 July 31, 2019

-(In the usands) ids)
+(In tho usands) 1

-Carrying amount of equity component \$ 8,200 \$ \$ 8,200
+Carrying amount of equity component \$ 8,200 \$ 8,200

 Principal amount of note \$ 14,940 \$ 14,940

-Unamortized debt discount (7,088) (7,508)
+Unamortized debt discount (6,678) (7,508)

-Net carrying amount \$ 7,852 \$ 7,432
+Net carrying amount \$ 8,262 \$ 7,432